friends-of-presta/developer_tools/README.md

 ## PrestaShop version

-This module is available for PrestaShop 1.7.2+, version for PrestaShop 1.6.x is planned.
+This module is available for PrestaShop 1.7.5+.

 ## Some captures